aaroo/cs544g2/specs/document.md

 connection.

 The protocol works in a client-server mode and provides authentication and encryption using TLS.
-After the client passes the server’s authentication, users can have a remote connection with their garage.
+After the client passes the serverâ€™s authentication, users can have a remote connection with their garage.
 Applications that follow MCGP will provide two services to users: